click on the menu below to navigate this site

 A little bit of England.

-It was a travel day most of the day.
-We drove from South Yarra to the Melbourne Airport then flew south to Hobart in Tasmania.
-The weather forecast was predicting rain, but we did not see it when we arrived, just clouds and wind.
-We drove our rental car to Hobart and located our accommodation in a converted Wool Store.
+It was a travel day for most of the day.
+We drove from South Yarra to Melbourne Airport, then flew south to Hobart in Tasmania.
+The weather forecast predicted rain, but we did not see it when we arrived - just clouds and wind.
+We drove our rental car to Hobart and located our accommodation in a converted wool store.

-Then we made a short walk of the old historic part of town.
-Hobart's old town is very reminiscent of Mother England, with its Victorians, and terrace homes.
-But what a fantastic ambiance it created as we walked the tiny streets under the overcast sky and next to the quicksilver bay.
+Then we took a short walk through the historic part of town.
+Hobart's old town is very reminiscent of Mother England, with its Victorian and terrace homes.
+But what fantastic ambiance it created as we walked the tiny streets under the overcast sky and next to the quicksilver bay.
 It is fall in the southern hemisphere.
 The golden colors of the leaves on and around the trees added to the atmosphere.
-We particularly enjoyed visiting Battery Point which overlooks a bay filled by the Pacific Ocean.
+We particularly enjoyed visiting Battery Point, which overlooks a bay filled by the Pacific Ocean.
 The thought of the next stop being Antarctica made me remember my visit to the frozen continent.

-On our drive to Port Arthur we saw the most amazing rainbow.
-The weather was blowing through quite fast and some of it was rain.
-The rain moving past us landed in patches all about.
-I think this caused the strong, and very beautiful rainbows we saw about us.
+On our drive to Port Arthur, we saw the most amazing rainbow.
+The weather was blowing through quite fast, and some of it was rain.
+The rain moving past us landed in patches all around.
+I think this caused the strong, very beautiful rainbows we saw about us.

-We kept taking the wrong turns as we tried to leave Hobart; we missed our turn twice in a row.
-Eventually we got it right and were on our way.
-The road was windy but as there was not much traffic; once we left the city area we made good time.
+We kept taking wrong turns as we tried to leave Hobart, missing our turn twice in a row.
+Eventually, we got it right and were on our way.
+The road was windy, but once we left the city area, we made good time as there was not much traffic.

 Graves on the Island of the Dead.

 The virus I had picked up in Melbourne had taken hold of me this morning.
-The only symptoms I had were tiredness and some soreness of my throat.
+The only symptoms I had were tiredness and some throat soreness.
 It was not enough to stop me from visiting the infamous Port Arthur Penal Colony.

-Once there, we made the walking tour of the grounds and took a boat tour to The Island of the Dead, which is a small nearby island used as the colonies" graveyard.
-On paper this all seems quite gruesome but in fact the place is a natural wonderland with a very colorful history to say the least.
-Just to add to its history on April 28 1996, a madman shot dead 35 tourist and others.
-Even though the place is full of natural beauty it seems to be forever stained by human suffering.
+Once there, we took a walking tour of the grounds and a boat tour to the Island of the Dead, a small nearby island used as the colony's graveyard.
+On paper, this all seems quite gruesome, but in fact, the place is a natural wonderland with a very colorful history, to say the least.
+Just to add to its history, on April 28, 1996, a madman shot dead 35 tourists and others.
+Even though the place is full of natural beauty, it seems to be forever stained by human suffering.

 We looked out of the window and saw Mount Wellington covered in snow.
-I think we are certifiably insane as immediately upon sighting this frozen landscape we decided to head to the mountain for a hike.
+I think we are certifiably insane because, immediately upon sighting this frozen landscape, we decided to head to the mountain for a hike.

 A giant grabby gum tree.

-Clouds, rain, sunshine and rainbows appeared and disappeared above us as we headed up towards the snow.
-When we arrived at the parking lot for our hike it was covered in snow, and snow was falling thickly around us.
-At the last moment we changed our minds about climbing up further towards the summit in such unpredictable weather conditions.
+Clouds, rain, sunshine, and rainbows appeared and disappeared above us as we headed up towards the snow.
+When we arrived at the parking lot for our hike, it was covered in snow, and snow was falling thickly around us.
+At the last moment, we changed our minds about climbing further towards the summit in such unpredictable weather conditions.
 Instead, we headed down below the snow level and set out in the pouring rain along a trail lower down the mountain.
 Amazingly, we stayed dry, and it seemed the thick, dark forest sheltered us from the worst weather.
-It continued to vary second by second as we walked; gusts of wind followed by rain clouds, then blue sky, then pelting rain.
+The weather continued to vary second by second as we walked - gusts of wind followed by rain clouds, then blue sky, then pelting rain.

 Another enchanted forest.